Black Gives Way to Blue: Release and reception

 On April 25, 2009, it was reported that the new Alice in Chains album would be released on their new label Virgin/EMI, making it the band's first label change in their 20-plus year career.
 On June 11, 2009, it was announced that the new album would be titled Black Gives Way to Blue and the release date was scheduled for September 29, 2009, the same day that Alice in Chains' second album, Dirt, was released in 1992.

-Alice in Chains revealed parts of their new album at a listening party on July 14, 2009 at the Ricardo Montalbán Theater in Los Angeles.
-They played the entire album over the PA system and performed an acoustic set including versions of songs "Your Decision" and "Black Gives Way to Blue".
+Alice in Chains revealed their new album publicly at a listening party on July 14, 2009 at the Ricardo Montalbán Theater in Los Angeles.
+They played the entire LP over the PA system and performed an acoustic set including versions of songs "Your Decision" and "Black Gives Way to Blue".
 Keyboardist Derek Sherinian guested with the band on this event.
 Another listening event took place on July 21, 2009 in New York.

 The UK magazine Classic Rock awarded the album nine out of ten stars in its review section in September 2009.
 Metal Hammer magazine awarded the album 10/10 in September while Nigel Britto of The Times of India lauded the album as a "stunner", later going on to describe it as a "huge, huge success".

 On June 30, 2009, one of the songs from the album, "A Looking in View", was made available for purchase via iTunes and Amazon, and for a limited time it was available as a free download through the official Alice in Chains website in early July.
 Although it wasn't the album's first radio single, Rock stations across the U.S. started playing the song.
 The music video for "A Looking in View" debuted via Alice in Chains' official website on July 7, 2009.

 "Check My Brain" was released to radio stations as the first official single from the album on August 14, 2009, and was made available for purchase on August 17, 2009.
 The music video for "Check My Brain" premiered on September 14, 2009.